 About Cheese & Wine of the Month Clubs

-There are no shortages of cheese of the month clubs available throughout the USA.
-Wine of the month clubs are growing in popularity, and in places that actually produce wine like California (where I live), there are also many options which are not advertised online.
+As I’m finding out in my (delicious) research, there are no shortages of cheese of the month clubs available throughout the USA.
+However, there are many, many more wine of the month clubs.
+In places that actually produce wine like California (where I live), there are also many options which are not advertised online.